virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 Further, the fields have strict types.
 This is necessary in order to make an efficient FGK implementation as well as to handle type-conversion robustly.

-## Design Invariants

-Certain behaviors will need to be encoded as standard for the purposes of API
-simplicity:

-- As a design invariant, a given FGK should be initialized with all output fields current with respect to the default coordinates.
-- When an input coordinate is set to the same value as it was previously set to, the FGK should disregard setting any flags for field invalidation.

 ## Dependency Tracking